albttx/gossh/README.md

 # GOSSH

-This package is simply running a ssh connection
+This package simply prompt a ssh connection.

 ## Feature